 Thermal Conductivity

-What types of brass grades and alloys are popular?
+What types of brass alloys are popular?

 Which industries use brass, and what are some of its applications?